AdobeDocs/commerce-admin.en/help/b2b/introduction.md

 ## Company accounts

 The Company account component is a key entity within B2B on which all other features are in some way dependent.
 It allows joining multiple buyers that belong within a single company into a single company account (or corporate account).
 The company administrator can build a company structure (divisions, subdivisions, and users) that reflects the operational model for the company and provide different user roles and permissions for company members.
 This structure allows the company administrator to control user activity for the company account: ordering, quoting, purchasing, access to company credit information or profile, and so on.

 From the Admin, the Commerce site administrator can configure how the company operates on the website.
-Configuration determines the B2B features available to company users, including payment methods, pricing levels, the ability to negotiate prices using quotes, the ability to create requisition lists, and more.
+Configuration determines the B2B capabilities available for company users, including payment methods, pricing levels, the ability to negotiate prices using quotes, the ability to create requisition lists, and more.

-This company structure is an excellent opportunity to improve the performance of a company.

 For more information, see [Company Accounts](account-companies.md).